Josef Schütz

-Josef Schuetz (German: Schütz, born 16 November 1920) known in the German press as Josef S., is a Lithuanian-born German former Nazi concentration camp guard who was stationed at the Sachsenhausen concentration camp.
-In June 2022, at the age of 101, Schuetz was handed a five year sentence after a criminal trial for complicity in war crimes during the Holocaust during World War II, becoming the oldest person tried and convicted for Nazi war crimes in Germany.
+Josef Schütz (16 November 1920 – 11 April 2023), known in the German press as Josef S., was a Lithuanian-born German Nazi concentration camp guard who was stationed at the Sachsenhausen concentration camp.
+In June 2022, at the age of 101, Schütz was handed a five-year sentence after a criminal trial for complicity in war crimes during the Holocaust during World War II, becoming the oldest person tried and convicted for Nazi war crimes in Germany.

 Biography

 Josef Schütz was born in Lithuania on 16 November 1920.
 By 1942, he was working in the Sachsenhausen concentration camp where one of his duties was being stationed in the watchtower.
-During Schuetz's tenure at the camp, there were three camp commandants under whom Schuetz worked: Hans Loritz (1942), Albert Sauer (1942–1943), and Anton Kaindl (1943–1945).
-Schuetz remained at the camp until the end of the war in 1945.
+During Schütz's tenure at the camp, there were three camp commandants under whom Schütz worked: Hans Loritz (1942), Albert Sauer (1942–1943), and Anton Kaindl (1943–1945).
+Schütz remained at the camp until the end of the war in 1945.
 After the war, he was released as a prisoner of war in 1947, after which he moved to East Germany where he worked as a locksmith.
 He was at one point married, but in 1986 became a widower.
 By 2021, he lived in the northeast state of Brandenburg, Germany.